 Subject to any law to the contrary, and then only to the extent prohibited by any such law, neither your use of our website nor your submission of unsolicited material to us, nor our provision of any information on our website (including but not limited to any articles, casenotes or blog posts):

 and, to the full extent permitted by law, we hereby exclude any and all liability that in any way relates or arises out of any of the foregoing.
-The benefit of this exclusion extends to each proprietor/partner, associate and employee of Birch & Co.
+The benefit of this exclusion extends to each representative of Birch & Co.